Video & Media

 How to Review and Share Film Dailies During Production

-Managing 2-10 TB of raw footage every day is one of the biggest logistical challenges in film production.
+Managing terabytes of raw footage daily is one of the biggest logistical challenges in film production.
 This guide covers the modern dailies workflow from on-set ingest to remote review, explains the technical requirements for different camera formats, and shows how to share secure streaming-ready dailies without forcing stakeholders to download massive files.
+This guide covers film dailies with practical examples.

 Modern productions review dailies remotely and on-set to keep schedules on track.